 Medical records play a critical role in CMS' reimbursement for our members.
 Records must show all conditions evaluated during the visit; as such, it is important to evaluate and document all chronic conditions at least annually.
-You should report the appropriate diagnosis code for all documented conditions that coexist at the time osf the visit that require or affect care.
+You should report the appropriate diagnosis code for all documented conditions that coexist at the time of the visit that require or affect care.

-For accurate reporting on ICD-10-CM diagnosis codes, the medical record documentation must describe the member's condition.
-This should include specific diagnosis, symptoms, problems, or reasons for the visit.
+For accurate reporting on ICD-10-CM diagnosis codes, the medical record documentation must describe the member's condition in words.
+This should include specific diagnosis, symptoms, problems, or reasons for the visit..
+ICD-10-CM codes when used alone, are not sufficient to describe the member's condition.
+Also adding supportive documentation of monitoring, evaluating, assessing or treatment provided of these reported diagnoses ensures they are active and not historical for our members.
 You are responsible for making sure that ICD-10-CM coding adheres to ethical standards.